Parable of the Renegades

 "Is that all?"
 Rio remained surprisingly indifferent.
 "Then do what is proper for your house guest and let me use your bed for myself."

 This was not what Lucas had in mind.
 The idea that Rio wanted to hog the bed to herself came in as a wakeup call to him.
-He felt a sudden adrenaline rush as his patience was being tested once more.
+He felt a sudden adrenaline rush ts his patience being tested, once more.

 "Not happening," he turned to face Rio.
 "I'm not going to let myself risk being late tomorrow just because I couldn't get any shut-eye in my own house."